 All retail businesses are susceptible to seasonal peaks and lulls.
-Exactly when businesses experience these highs and lows is dependent upon factors like the business’s location and product category—after all, winter coats will of course be more popular during the winter season, and this season occurs at different times of the year around the world—but for wireless retailers everywhere, November and December are undeniably the best months for business.
-Approximately 30% of all the electronics sold annually in the U.S. are purchased between Thanksgiving and the Christmas holidays, with Apple alone selling more than 77 million iPhones in the just last quarter of 2017.
+Exactly when businesses experience these highs and lows is dependent upon factors like the business’s location and product category—after all, winter coats will, of course, be more popular during the winter season, and this season occurs at different times of the year around the world.
+But for many specialty retailers everywhere, November and December are undeniably the best months for business.
+For example, approximately 30% of all the electronics sold annually in the U.S. are purchased between Thanksgiving and the Christmas holidays, with Apple alone selling more than 72.9 million iPhones in the just last quarter of 2019.
 ‘Tis truly the season to be a wireless retailer.

-Another aspect of seasonality is the consumer buying cycle: for instance, right after someone buys a new phone is when they are least likely to buy another.
+Another aspect of seasonality is the consumer buying cycle: for instance, right after someone buys a pair of diamond earrings is when they are least likely to buy another.
 Targeting outreach efforts at new, prospective customers is a way to overcome consumer apathy and increase the overall customer base.
-Studying data on existing customers makes it easier to find, engage with, and compel the consumers most likely to switch wireless retailers.
+Studying data on existing customers makes it easier to find, engage with, and compel the consumers most likely to switch, for example, jewelry brands.

 Pestering existing customers during seasonal lulls makes them less inclined to buy in any season.
 That means outreach efforts must be carefully calibrated based on individual consumer's known needs and wants.
-For instance, someone who just bought a new phone may not be in the market for another, but they could be interested in accessories.
+For instance, someone who just bought a new television may not be in the market for another, but they could be interested in add-ons like speakers or accessories.
 Customer data is a goldmine of insights that wireless retailers can use to get people in the store and products off the shelves.

 Sales and special promotions are common during seasonal lulls, but they don't have to hurt the bottom line.
 Data from POS or CRM systems can reveal what kinds of products and price points are likely to do well when things are generally slow.
 They also reveal the kinds of messages and offers that are likely to get people into the store.
 A data-driven approach leads to promotions that are more about building excitement and less about lowering costs.

 Last, but not least, use this slower time to optimize the processes, resources, and strategies you already have in place.
-After all, that busy Christmas period will be back in no time.
+After all, that busy holiday period will be back in no time.

 iQmetrix is a suite of solutions that put wireless retailers in the driver's seat of data.
 Finding and understanding insights is faster and easier than ever in any season.
 When you're read to enjoy sustained success all year long, contact our team.